-C. Convince Moose City to plant trees.
+C. Don't allow a fish farm, and convince Moose City to plant trees.
 This would cost at least \$6,000 to plant trees in Moose City, which would reduce air pollutant levels between 1-15% (depending on the type of pollutant and how many trees you plant).
+No additional air pollution would result because no fish farm would be developed.
+However, you may have to provide funds to maintain the trees (\$500/year).

 Ecosystem Services and Consequence Who will this most affect?
-Money Costs and Profit + 2 air quality card Air pollution should slowly start to improve. + 1 human health card Human health will improve - \$6,000 Plant trees in Moose City Residents who like this idea: 80% make businesses very happy, since more people will be buying things in the town.
-However, there is opposition to this plan from some residents, who are afraid that View is becoming too populated.
-People are worried about traffic, air and water pollution, all of which will increase if new homes are built.
-Biodiversity would decrease, because the homes would be built on open space.
+Money Costs and Profit + 2 air quality card Air pollution should slowly start to improve. + 1 water quality card Less air pollution means less water pollution + 1 human health card Human health will improve + 1 Biodiversity card Less air pollution means less impact on organisms - \$6,000 Plant trees in Moose City Residents who like this idea: 80%